StreamDiffusionV2: A Streaming System for Dynamic and Interactive Video Generation: Motivation Bottleneck Analysis

-\paragraph{Quality degradation due to motion unawareness.} Different motion patterns in the input stream impose distinct tradeoffs between latency and visual quality.
+Different motion patterns in the input stream impose distinct tradeoffs between latency and visual quality.
 Fast motion requires conservative denoising to prevent tearing, ghosting, and blur, whereas slow or static scenes benefit from stronger refinement to recover details.
 Existing streaming pipelines rely on \textit{fixed} noise schedules that ignore this variability, leading to temporal artifacts in high-motion regions and reduced visual fidelity in low-motion segments (see Fig. \ref{fig: causvid_failure}).